 The next step is to get a food and safety license from the Food Safety and Standards Authority of India (FSSAI).
 This, however, applies to businesses making more than 12 lakh.
 It is important to register your business and obtain a Business License.
 You need to take a No Objection Certificate from your society/complex.
 Along with that, you will need to register the name of your venture.
 Here’s all you need to know about licenses for starting a tiffin service of food in India.

 To know how much to invest, you must first know the cost.
 Plan your meals and calculate the cost of it all.
 How much does it cost to provide a tiffin with roti, rice, dal, sabzi, and salad along with the cost of packaging?
 Costs borne by you will include the initial one-time investment and several recurring expenses.
 Also, you will need to invest in high-quality utensils and other cooking essentials.

 Groceries, employees, cleaning and delivery charges are all recurring expenses.
 If you provide a tiffin at Rs 100, this should cover all these expenses.
 For delivery, you need to add extra charges.
 But make sure to establish a radius for delivery.
 Even if you do the majority of the cooking, it is wise to hire help.
 This person can help with prepping the food, cleaning, packaging and much more.
 Remember to add the cost of gas and electricity.

-Just as we take up life or medical insurance in case something goes wrong, it’s vital to insure your business as well.
+Just as we take up life or medical insurance in case something goes wrong, it’s vital to ensure your business as well.
 As mishap in business is possible, it’s better to safeguard in advance.
-Connect with a local insurance agent to discuss the best cover you will likely require.
+Connect with a local insurance agent to discuss the best coverage you will likely require.